Cryptography Basics

 Symmetric cryptography uses the same key for both encryption and decryption.
 The sender and receiver must share this key, keeping it secret from others.

-• Session key - single key is used to encrypt and decrypt data.
+- Session key - single key is used for data encryption only one time

 Symmetric encryption is generally faster and less computationally intensive compared to asymmetric cryptography.
 It is also effective for encrypting large volumes of data.